ArielJiang1/Creative-Coding-Tutorial/MagicDande/README.md

   margin-left: auto;
   margin-right: auto;">

 Hmmmm...
 Better, but too crowded.
-Let's makes the size of circles in the same layer vary by using `sin()` and `i`.
-We need to map it to a range of positive value as circle radius must be positive:
+Let me makes the size of circles in the same layer vary by using `sin()` and `i`.
+I need to map it to a range of positive value as circle radius must be positive:

 ```JavaScript
 circle(x1, y1, map(sin(i + PI / 2), -1, 1, 3, 6 + r * 3.5));